S3L-official/EasyBC/README.md

 # EasyBC
-This repository is for parsing the input **[EasyDC]** programs of block ciphers and then performing the security analysis of block ciphers against differential cryptanalysis.
+This repository is for parsing the input **EasyBC** programs of block ciphers and then performing the security analysis of block ciphers against differential cryptanalysis.
 It supports the following functions:
 - Interpreter of EasyBC.
 - SMT-based method for determiningg branch numbers of various cryptographic operations.
 - Modeling differential propagations in S-boxes.